phoityne/hdx4vim/README.md

-# Haskell Debugger Extension for vim
+# Haskell Debugger Extension for Vim
 This is an experimental.

 ## System Design